flokoe/bash-hackers-wiki/docs/howto/getopts_tutorial.md

 ### An option with argument

-Let\'s extend our example from above.
+Let's extend our example from above.
 Just a little bit:

 -   `-a` now takes an argument
 -   on an error, the parsing exits with `exit 1`